ImanRHT/Master_Thesis/README.md

 ## A Novel Resource Allocation Algorithm in Edge Computing with Deep Reinforcement Learning

-M.Sc.
-Thesis, Department of Computer Engineering, Sharif University of Technology
+Department of Computer Engineering, Sharif University of Technology

 By: Iman Rahmati